richsalz/draft-use-tls13/draft-ietf-uta-require-tls13.md

 it provides good security properties.
 However, this protocol version suffers from several deficiencies, as described in {{sec-considerations}}.
-Note that addressing them usually requires bespoke configuration.
+Addressing them usually requires bespoke configuration.

 TLS 1.3 {{TLS13}} is also in
 widespread use and fixes most known deficiencies with TLS 1.2, such as encrypting more of the traffic so that it is not readable by outsiders and removing most cryptographic primitives considered dangerous.
-Importantly, TLS 1.3 enjoys robust security proofs and provides excellent security without any additional configuration.
+Importantly, compared to TLS1.2, TLS 1.3 provides better without any additional configuration.

-This document specifies that, since TLS 1.3 use is widespread, new protocols must require and assume its existence.
+This document specifies that, since TLS 1.3 use is widespread, new protocols with TLS support must require and assume its existence.
 It updates {{RFC9325}} as described in {{rfc9325-updates}}.
 As DTLS 1.3 is not widely available or deployed,